Follow Samuel Champlain’s epic journey and discover Ontario’s Francophone regions.

 The Sturgeon River House Museum is another must-visit spot in the area.
 This reconstructed trading post/museum showcases the era of the fur trade from 1623 – 1879 and pioneer life in West Nipissing between 1978 – 1939, and houses exhibits from the area’s pioneers and trappers and a collection of historical artifacts from the late 19th century and early 20th century.
-You can also learn about the cultural contributions of three pioneering groups: the Native People, the French and the English.
+You can also learn about the cultural contributions of three pioneering groups: the Indigenous Peoples, the French and the English.

 SUDBURY – SAULT STE.
 MARIE

 Sudbury is home to one of Northern Ontario’s most popular attractions – Science North.
 You’ll need an entire afternoon to explore Science North ‘s four floors of interactive exhibits.
 Highlights are the digital planetarium, IMAX® 3D, live science shows and the F. Jean MacLeod Butterfly Gallery.